 Out of Oil?
-Bake Anyway with Creative Substitutions
+Bake Anyway with Creative Substitutes

 We’ve all been there.
 Company’s coming, we’re on the home stretch, and we suddenly realize we’re out of a crucial ingredient.

-Just the other day I was whipping up a batch of brownies.
-I already had the eggs and flour in the bowl before I realized there wasn’t a drop of oil in the house.
+Just the other day, I was whipping up a batch of brownies.
+I already had the flour and eggs in the bowl before I realized there wasn’t a drop of oil in the house.

-I always have a big jar of smooth, unsweetened applesauce in the house, so I added it cup-for-cup in place of oil.
+I always have a big jar of smooth, unsweetened applesauce, so I added it cup-for-cup instead of oil.

-None of the delighted faces around my table detected anything strange as they ate brownies that were baked with applesauce.
+None of the delighted faces around the table detected anything strange as they ate brownies baked with applesauce.

 Oil 101

-Would you like to know why baked goods call for vegetable oil?
+Would you like to know why baked goods commonly call for vegetable oil?

-A recipe for moist baked goods like brownies, cake, or muffins that calls for oil is best made with light, mild-tasting varieties like canola (rapeseed), sunflower, soybean, and corn.
+Recipes for moist baked goods like brownies, cakes, and muffins that call for oil are best when made with light, mild-tasting varieties like canola (rapeseed), corn, soybean, and sunflower.
 These are usually the most affordable as well.

-In addition to these plant-based fats, there are animal-based sources like butter, ghee, margarine, and shortening.
-These act to create delicious texture and consistency too, but unlike vegetable oils, they contain cholesterol.
+In addition to plant-based fats, those from animal-based sources like butter, ghee, and lard can also create a delicious texture and consistency, but unlike vegetable-based products, they contain cholesterol.

-For dressings, many folks use the types of oil mentioned above as well.
-Others prefer heavier and more flavorful kinds like olive, avocado, peanut, walnut, flaxseed, and sesame.
+Many folks also use the types of vegetable oils mentioned above for dressings.
+Others prefer heavier and more flavorful kinds like avocado, flaxseed, olive, peanut, sesame, and walnut.

 For frying, oils with high smoke points are best.
-This means that they can withstand high heat without producing potentially toxic smoke.
-Good choices are canola, corn, safflower, peanut, grapeseed, and soybean.
+They withstand high degrees of heat without producing smoke.
+Canola, corn, safflower, peanut, grapeseed, and soybean are good choices.

-Here’s a fun fact: Did you know that oil and vinegar don’t truly mix, no matter how hard you try to blend them together?
-Without the addition of emulsifiers like mustard, mayo, or garlic, these two polar opposites actually repel each other.
+Here’s a fun fact: Did you know that oil and vinegar don’t mix, no matter how hard you try to blend them?
+Without the addition of emulsifiers like mustard, mayo, or garlic, these two opposites repel each other.

 Handy Substitutions

-Oh, forgive me.
-There you are with a bowl full of everything but the oil, and here I am waxing scientific…
+Oh!
+Forgive me.
+There you are with a bowl full of ingredients, and here I am waxing scientific.

 On to the recipe-saving substitutions, without further ado!

-The following may be substituted cup for cup for vegetable oil in baked goods:
+You may substitute the following cup-for-cup for vegetable oil in baked goods:

 • Applesauce, preferably unsweetened